 Dwarven runes are carefully inscribed on five different Dice Vaults, with a range of materials honoring the crafting prowess and rugged manner that gives the dwarves their enduring appeal across cultures and genres: Choose your favorite:

-- The Hill Dwarf, in Rock Maple with Dwarvish Engraving
+- The Mountain Dwarf, in Rock Maple with Dwarvish Engraving

-- The Mountain Dwarf, in Rock Maple with Granite Inlay
+- The Hill Dwarf, in White Oak with Malachite Inlay

-- The Duergar, or Gray Dwarf, in Bloodwood with Jet Inlay
+- The Battlerager, in Padauk with Jet Inlay

 - The Deep Dwarf, in Wenge with Turquoise Inlay